What language is spoken in Mauritius?

 What currency is used throughout Mauritius?

 The currency used throughout the country is the Mauritian rupee.
 Credit cards are accepted at most hotels, restaurants and tourist shops.
 ATMs are common throughout the country dispensing local currency.
-Credit cards are widely accepted and there are, ATM’s are available for cash withdrawals.
-Like most destinations it is advisable to have some local currency for incidental purchases and gratuities.
+Credit cards are widely accepted and there are, and ATMs are available for cash withdrawals.
+Like most destinations, it is advisable to have some local currency for incidental purchases and gratuities.

 Do I need a visa and passport to travel to Mauritius?

 A visa is not required when travelling as a tourist from Canada or the United States for up to 90 and 60 days, respectively.
 A valid passport is mandatory for travel.

 When is the best time to travel to Mauritius?